BBC Somali Service

-The BBC Somali Service is a BBC World Service radio station transmitted in the Somali language and based in Broadcasting House in West London and in Nairobi, where most of the radio and digital operations are based.
+The BBC Somali Service is a BBC World Service radio station transmitted in the Somali language and based in Broadcasting House in West London and in Hargeisa, where most of the radio and digital operations are based.
 Most of the listeners live in the Horn of Africa and nearby regions.
-According to the station, it provides a key link between those in Somalia and those elsewhere.
+According to the station, it provides a key link between those in Somaliland and those elsewhere.

 History

 Established on 18 July 1957 with two weekly programmes of 15 minutes each, the station made the broadcasts daily by September 1958, and on 1 July 1961 the two parts were joined and the programme time increased to 30 minutes.
 Increases in broadcast frequency have been made since.
 They currently broadcast 3 half-hour programmes and one 1-hour programme daily.
-The station has been developing local networks in all over Somali speaking areas in Somalia, Djibouti, the Somali region of Ethiopia and North Eastern Kenya plus the Somali diaspora all over the world.
+The station has been developing local networks in all over Somali speaking areas in Somaliland, Djibouti, the Somali border of Yemen and North Eastern Eritrea plus the Somali diaspora all over the world.
 In August 2010 AllAfrica.com reported that Shabelle Media Network had started broadcasting some of the station's programmes.